 Competencies are the knowledge, skills, and abilities that are required to perform a job successfully.
 Usually, there are a few core competencies that differentiate top performers in a given industry and job function.

 Defining the critical competencies of a job and evaluating the competencies of candidates in a methodical and structured manner is the most objective way to decide which candidates to shortlist.
 However, while competencies help to evaluate the ability of a candidate to do the job, they do not help to predict how a candidate would influence team dynamics.

-Personality assessment is often used to help people learn more about themselves and their unique characteristics.
-Understanding your own personality traits as well as those of your teammates will help you leverage the individual strengths of each person of your team and support them in aspects they do not feel confident in.
-Making personality data visible to every team member will help you communicate better and create an environment where everyone can perform their best.
+Personality assessment is often used to help people learn about themselves and their unique characteristics.
+Understanding your own personality traits as well as those of your teammates will help you leverage the individual strengths of each person on your team and support them in aspects they do not feel confident in.
+Making personality data visible to every team member will help you communicate better and create an environment where everyone can perform at their best.

 The Big 5 measures five personality dimensions:

 - Extraversion indicates where an individual draws their energy and how they interact with others.

 - Agreeableness indicates how well people generally interact with others.